-Human Nature Adventure Therapy (HNAT) is an Australian not-for-profit organisation based in Northern NSW.
+Human Nature Adventure Therapy (Human Nature) is an Australian not-for-profit organisation based in Northern NSW.
 We are passionate about helping young people overcome mental health and behavioural issues.

-We are an ACNC recognised Public Benevolent Institution with Deductible Gift Recipient status.
+We are an ACNC recognised Public Benevolent Institution with Deductible Gift Recipient status, and all donations over $2 are tax deductible.

 At the heart of what we do is build trust and form healthy relationships.
-For HNAT’s Director and Head Psychologist Andy Hamilton, who worked closely with Graham Pringle to create the Recre8 Program in 2008, this has been his ethos.
+For Human Nature’s Director and Clinical Lead Andy Hamilton – who worked closely with Graham Pringle to create the Recre8 Program in 2008 – this has been his ethos.
 He developed the model for Recre8 in partnership with the vision of having a completely new Bush Adventure Therapy Program.
 It combines the best aspects of outdoor education, experiential and embodied learning, and therapeutic practice.
-He has run our innovative program to the present day and Recre8’s unique delivery model is based on a decade of lived experience.
+Human Nature’s unique suite of nature-connected programs are based on decades of lived experience.

 The first programs were successfully piloted with the aid of Adventure Based Counselling Incorporated (ABC).
 After three successful pilots, our program became known as Recre8 in 2013.
 Human Nature Adventure Therapy was established as a charitable organisation in 2015 to support the delivery of our therapeutic programs.

-We would like to thank our Strategic Partners who are:·
+We would like to thank our founding Strategic Partners:

 - Blue Peter Sea School